jczerwinski/independent-study/design.md

 As per the [Independent Study syllabus](http://www.athabascau.ca/syllabi/comp/comp692_3.php).

-# Assignment 1 -- User Interface (UI) Design
+# Assignment 2 -- User Interface (UI) Design

-Assignment 1 will comprise a UI Design for an academic writing system.
+Assignment 2 comprises a design of an academic writing system.

-The UI Design will take the form of a User Manual for the system.
-It should embody the answer to the question: *"If this system existed today, what would its ideal documentation look like?"*
+The design will take the form of a user guide for the system.
+It will embody the answer to the question: *"If this system existed today, what would its documentation look like?"*

 ## Grading

-Assignment 1 will be graded out of a total of 100 marks.
+Assignment 1 is graded out of a total of 100 marks.

 | Element                          | Marks |
 |----------------------------------|------:|